pic-protocol/pic-spec/draft/0.1/pic-protocol.md

 ## Appendix A. Use of Automated Language Assistance

-Automated language assistance tools (including large language models) MAY have been used solely to improve grammar, clarity, and phrasing.
+The authors have used automated language assistance tools solely to improve grammar, clarity, and phrasing.
+All substantive technical content, including the conceptual model, formal results, and proofs, is the exclusive work of the authors.

-All substantive technical content specific to this protocol, including protocol design, encodings, and interoperability semantics, is authored and reviewed by human contributors.

-The underlying **PIC Model**, its foundational concepts, invariants, and formal results are the exclusive work of the original PIC Model author.

 ---